OneGround/About/ztc1_3problemsandsolutions.md

 There are many problems with ZTC 1.3
-For number of them, we have posted issues on (Github for ZGW)[https://github.com/VNG-Realisatie/gemma-zaken/issues].
+For number of them, we have posted issues on [Github for ZGW](https://github.com/VNG-Realisatie/gemma-zaken/issues).
 Below the issues and how various Roxit components (should) deal with them.

 | Problem (short) | Github issue | Solution in ZTC registration component itself | Solution in ZRC, BRC or DRC | Solution in ZTC config app (PMA process, casetype management) | Solution in client app |